Archer Brigade Develops the Next Generation of Officers

-Cadets participating in Cadet Troop Leadership Training (CTLT) learn about the Counter-Rocket, Artillery and Mortar (C-RAM) system from 5th Battalion, 5th Air Defense Artillery Regiment soldiers.
+Although these cadets are under no obligation to select air defense as their commissioning branch after their CTLT experience, their time here will play a major role in their choices as they near branching decisions.

+“I’m definitely keeping air defense in my top choices,” remarked Cadet Nathan Myers, currently a student at the University of Utah.

 CTLT is an essential program that provides cadets with firsthand leadership experience in active-duty Army units.
-31st Air Defense Artillery Brigade has routinely committed to this program to help produce the next generation of commissioned officers for the air defense artillery branch and others.
+Through CTLT, cadets develop critical skills in decision-making, team management, and operational planning, preparing them for their future roles as commissioned officers.
+31st Air Defense Artillery has routinely committed to this program to help produce the next generation of commissioned officers for the air defense artillery branch and others.

 |Date Taken: